Katolux/Watering-System/README.md

 The project is intentionally simple and modular so anyone can replicate or adapt it for their own garden.

+## 🚧 Project Status

+This project is currently in the **build and integration phase**.

+### Implemented
+- Raspberry Pi as central controller and data hub
+- SQLite database schema and data storage
+- Sensor reading logic on Arduino
+- Base irrigation logic and coefficients
+- Weather data ingestion (Open-Meteo, daily aggregates)

+### In Progress
+- Integration of weather data into irrigation decisions
+- System-wide testing and calibration
+- Test code consolidation into a dedicated test/ directory

+### Planned
+- Web-based monitoring dashboard
+- Predictive watering models (ML)
+- Seasonal auto-calibration using historical data

 ---

 ## 🔧 Hardware